-Now in its second decade, The Social Book began as a “clearinghouse” for event dates to assist charities in scheduling fundraisers in our active community.
+Now in its third decade, The Social Book began as a “clearinghouse” for event dates to assist charities in scheduling fundraisers in our active community.
 It has become a mainstay of society and business leaders, detailing most every fundraising event of the social year—from golf tournaments to luncheons to galas.
 With our Calendar of Calendars expansion, we are now the one-stop-shop for filling your personal calendar for any event of interest to you.
 Subscribers are kept up to date about new events on this website (and printed updates to the beautiful, must-have leather binder, at additional cost).

 • “The Calendar”—the long-range proprietary schedules available from no other single source

 • “Snapshots”—a chronicle of recent events with photos and highlights